KaterinaWalter/javadocs/docs/unit3/notes302.md

 > 💬 **DISCUSS:** Do you see IP addressed anywhere on my website?

 🧠 The fields of **Artificial Intelligence (AI)** and **Machine Learning (ML)** increasingly pose ethical questions in our world.
+* Facial recognition software
+* Deepfake photos and videos
+* Insurance data analysis
+* Hiring algorithms
-* For example, self-driving cars that use machine learning to learn to follow lanes and avoid collisions could make our world much safer.
-Self-driving cars do not get distracted by text messages and don't drink and drive.
+* Autonomous vehicles (*self-driving cars*) use machine learning to learn to follow lanes and avoid collisions, which could make our world much safer.
+  * Self-driving cars do not get distracted by text messages and don't drink and drive.
-* However, what if the car needs to make an **ethical decision** about avoiding a collision with a pedestrian by causing an accident that may also lead to the loss of life?
+  * However, what if the car needs to make an **moral decision** about avoiding a collision with a pedestrian by causing an accident that may also lead to the loss of life?

 ### Ethical Design of Technology